City Purchasing Policy

-Public works construction contracts exceeding $200,000 may only be awarded to contractors and subcontractors that have an approved apprenticeship program as provided for in Article 23 of the New York State Labor Law and meet State Federal or City of Schenectady Minority and Women-Owned Business Utilization goals as appropriately apply.
+Public works construction contracts exceeding $250,000 may only be awarded to contractors and subcontractors that have an approved apprenticeship program as provided for in Article 23 of the New York State Labor Law and meet applicable State Federal or City of Schenectady Minority and Women-Owned Business Utilization goals.

 4. Exceptions to Competitive Procurement Requirements

 Purchases of commodities and Public Work may be made under existing contracts with New York State maintained by the Office of General Services or other counties or cities within New York State.
 Other municipal contracts must have a provision extending their use to other local governments.
 When purchasing off of an existing contract the contract details must be documented on the purchasing record.

 In an emergency situation the Purchasing Supervisor or Commissioner level employee, even if they are not listed as purchasing officers in the beginning of this policy, has the authority to make expenditures below the legal competitive bid threshold ($20,000 for commodities and $35,000 for public works) without seeking quotes.
 The department head requesting the purchase must explain the emergency situation in writing, which can take place within a reasonable time after the authorization of the purchases or contract if circumstances do not allow it to take place before.

 If the situation requires purchases or contract above the legal bid threshold, the Mayor must authorize the expenditure by stating the emergency situation in writing, which can take place within a reasonable time after the authorization of the purchases or contract if circumstances do not allow it to take place before.

 Sole Source Procurement